 Edgartown is the easternmost option for where to stay on Martha’s Vineyard.
 Full of history, this is a Down-Island gem that you happily rest your eyes on — summer after summer.

-The quaint town is characterized by its countless historic white-painted homes.
-Many of these elegant homes in Greek Revival style were built by ship captains in the 1800s when Edgartown was a whaling center.
+Marvel at its countless historic white-painted homes in Greek Revival style, many of which were built by ship captains in the 1800s when Edgartown was a whaling center.
+Completing the townscape, restaurants and shops lure you from one street corner to the next.

-For some quality beach time, Edgartown is also home to iconic beaches.
+For some quality beach time, make acquaintance with Edgartown’s iconic beaches:

 - Lighthouse Beach: The closest beach, Lighthouse Beach is a relaxing half-a-mile walk from Edgartown’s downtown area.
 Embrace soft sand, clear water and Edgartown Lighthouse’s stunning 360 views of the surroundings.